pszklarska/flutter_animations_workshop/step_04/instructions.md

 }
 ```

-Now, we can wrap `AnimatedContainer` in a `AnimatedAlign` widget.
+Now, we can wrap `AnimatedContainer` in an `AnimatedAlign` widget.
 It
 requires two parameters - the _duration_ of the animation and _alignment_
 which is created using X and Y positions.